Variational Dirac-Coulomb explicitly correlated computations for atoms and molecules: Numerical results

 \paragraph{Comparison with literature data} The no-pair DC energy obtained in this work for the helium ground state is $-2.903\ 856\ 631$~$\Eh$\ and it is considered to be converged on the order of 1~n$\Eh$ (see also Supplementary Material).
 The no-pair DC energy (corresponding to the same non-interacting model) reported by Bylicki, Pestka, and Karwowski \cite{bylickiRelativisticHylleraasConfigurationinteraction2008} is $-2.903\ 856\ 87$~$\Eh$.
 If all digits are significant for helium in Ref.~\cite{bylickiRelativisticHylleraasConfigurationinteraction2008}, then the following considerations can be made regarding the deviation from our no-pair DC energy.

+On the one hand, Karwowski and co-workers considered the exact relativistic coalescence condition \cite{kutzelniggGeneralizationKatoCusp1989,liRelativisticExplicitCorrelation2012}, which is not accounted for in the ECG basis set used in this work.
+They report the effect of the singularity of the exact DC wave function at the coalescence point to be relevant for the 10th significant digit for the $Z>10$ range of heliumlike ions (the `effect' of the coalescence condition was reported only for this $Z$ range in the paper) \cite{pestkaGeminalsDiracCoulomb2012}.

-First of all, Karwowski and co-workers used an iterative kinetic balance condition that is different from restricted balance used in the present work.
-Furthermore, they represented the large-large, large-small, and small-small subspaces by separate basis sets, and checked the good representation of the non-relativistic limit by solving the Lévy--Leblond equation \cite{pestkaHylleraasCIApproachDiraccoulomb2003}.
+On the other hand, they used an iterative kinetic balance condition that is different from the restricted balance used in the present work.
+Furthermore, they represented the large-large, large-small, and small-small subspaces by separate basis sets, and checked the quality of the representation for the non-relativistic limit by solving the Lévy--Leblond equation \cite{pestkaHylleraasCIApproachDiraccoulomb2003}.

 In our work, the construction of the large-small model spaces and the kinetic balance condition ensured an exact fulfillment of the non-relativistic limit, although our kinetic balance condition can be considered as an approximation to the two-particle `relativistic' kinetic balance condition of Ref.~\cite{simmenRelativisticKineticbalanceCondition2015} that is expected to provide a better representation of the negative-energy states than our balance.
 The effect of this difference for a positive-energy projected, \emph{i.e.,} no-pair computation remains to be explored in future work.